 Reboot your PC, and your USB controllers will reinstall on your PC automatically.

-If the USB noises are too unpredictable to track in Device Manager, or by the time you get to Device Manager the noise has stopped, then it’s time to try out this great little tool.
+If the random USB noises are too unpredictable to track in Device Manager, or if the noise has stopped by the time you get to Device Manager, then it’s time to try out this great little tool.

 Once you’ve installed USBDeview, open it to see a list of all your USB devices (by default it shows all of them – connected or not).